Epic Day Hikes in North Cascades National Park

 If you want to avoid people, you enjoy camping or backpacking, you don’t need too much tourist services and you love epic hikes then North Cascades National Park is meant for you.
 To be honest, there really isn’t too much else to do in North Cascades aside from hiking and lake activities!

 There are some short and easy hikes in North Cascades but most of the really epic hikes are at least 8 miles and many are over 10 miles long.
-You generally will not see many people on the hiking trails since North Cascades is the least visited National Park in Washington.
+We didn’t see that many people on the hiking trails since North Cascades is the least visited National Park in Washington.

 Tip: North Cascades is free to visit but the nearby Okanogan-Wenatchee National Forest requires a Northwest Forest Pass for a couple of popular hikes.